Procedures for making data available in PAGES-acknowledged publications

 In August 2018, PAGES became a Partner Member of the World Data System (WDS), an interdisciplinary body of the International Science Council (formally the International Council for Science).
 As such, PAGES works with WDS and its fellow members, including NOAA-Paleoclimatology, PANGAEA and Neotoma, to enable access to quality-assured paleoenvironmental data and metadata, ensure long-term data preservation, and promote the development and use of agreed-upon data conventions.

 2.1.1 Input data obtained from public sources.
 Data obtained from a public repository and used as input data without modification should be cited (see below) without resubmission to a repository.
 If the data are modified slightly from the original source, the simple process used to modify the data (e.g. truncation, conversion to anomalies) should be noted.
 Data obtained from a public repository and modified significantly as input data should be submitted to a repository, and data citations for both the original and the modified versions should be included (cross referenced).
-Data obtained from online tools used to access or process or display a dataset must cite both the underlying data and software (online tool) used to generate it and the date accessed.
+Data obtained from online tools used to access, process, or display a dataset must cite both the underlying data and software (online tool) including the final version used to generate it, and the date accessed.

-Following FAIR data principles, all essential underlying data and metadata that have not previously been lodged at a public repository must be submitted and receive a persistent identifier prior to publication of the article.
+Following FAIR data principles, all essential underlying data and metadata that have not previously been lodged at a public repository, must be made publicly available.
+Consider account processing time and submit data to a trusted data repository (it is possible to keep the data under embargo) before the paper submission.
+Datasets must receive a persistent identifier on publication of the article.
 If the results of previous studies are the basis for a significant new conclusion, but are not yet publicly available, authors of PAGES-acknowledged articles should facilitate the transfer of the data from previous publications to a repository to receive and cite a persistent identifier, with credit given to the original data generator.
-If possible, this should be done in collaboration with the data generator early in the development of the study, with the goal of preserving the original data rather than extracting data from a scanned image.
+If possible, this should be done in collaboration with the data generator early in the development of the study, with the goal of preserving the original data, rather than extracting data from a scanned image.

 2.1.4 Computer code and workflows.
 The guidelines and procedures for archiving paleoenvironmental-science-related code are less well developed than for data, and the platforms for doing so evolve rapidly.
-Nonetheless, authors are strongly encouraged to deposit significant code and other underlying digital assets into suitable repositories that track both versions and branching, such as Github, and to cite these using a data citation or link to a persistent identifier.
+Nonetheless, authors are strongly encouraged to deposit significant code and other underlying digital assets into suitable repositories that guarantee long-term archival, that track both versions and branching, such as Github, and that allow citing these using a data citation or link to a persistent identifier.
 More information on software citation principles is available here.

 Data and associated metadata should be made available to reviewers when the manuscript is submitted, so reviewers have an opportunity to evaluate the content for possible errors, completeness, and adherence to conventions.
 Most repositories hold data with restricted access while the associated publication is under review.
 If a repository does not allow restricted access during review, then the data should be made available to the reviewers directly, and to the repository with adequate time for evaluation prior to publication.
 Regardless of the specific procedure during the review period, data and metadata, with few exceptions, must be made publicly available concurrently with the publication of an article.
 We encourage journal editors to not accept a paper for publication until the data have been received and approved by a repository, and its persistent identifier cited within the manuscript (below).

 Data should be archived digitally in public repositories in accordance with FAIR data principles, as described by the FAIR Author Guidelines.
 Archiving data through article (digital) supplements does not satisfy the FAIR principles.
 PAGES’ WDS Partners, including NOAA-Paleoclimatology, PANGAEA and Neotoma, have demonstrated their compliance with international standards for trusted data repositories, as have other discipline-specific repositories allied with paleosciences, including those listed in the Registry of Research Data Repositories (re3data).
-In contrast to general, non-disciplinary-specific repositories (e.g. FigShare or university-hosted servers), community specific repositories are preferred because they provide a high level of data curation that advances FAIR data principles.
+The use of general, non-disciplinary-specific repositories (e.g. FigShare or university-hosted servers) is discouraged.
+Instead, community specific repositories are encouraged because they provide a high level of data curation that advances FAIR data principles.

-According to FAIR data practices, all essential data, whether generated by the study or input to the study, must be cited using a persistent, unique, machine-readable identifier, usually a DOI (NOAA-Paleoclimatology currently uses URLs), as assigned by a data repository.
-These "data citations" appear in the main text alongside and in the same way as a bibliographic citation, and they are included in the reference section of the paper.
+According to FAIR data practices, all essential data, whether generated by the study or input to the study, must be cited using a persistent, unique, machine-readable identifier, usually a DOI, as assigned by a data repository.
+These "data citations" appear in the main text alongside, and in the same way as, a bibliographic citation, and they are included in the reference section of the paper.
 Some journals subdivide the reference section into bibliographic citations and data citations, so the two types can be consumed separately by readers and by machines.
 Data citations track the provenance of a dataset and give credit to the data generator, which might be someone other than the author of an article that interprets the data.
 For DOIs and datasets that support versioning, include the version identifier (e.g. PAGES 2k temperature database v2.0.0).
 In the reference section, a data citation includes: Creators, Title, Repository, Identifier, Submission Year.
-More information about data citations is here and an example is below.
+More information about data citations can be found here, and an example can be found below.

-Example text and corresponding data and bibliographic citations (Climate of the Past punctuation style):
+Example text and corresponding data and bibliographic citations (Climate of the Past reference style):

 The PAGES2k Consortium (2017a) assembled a large global dataset of temperature-sensitive proxy records (PAGES2k Consortium, 2017b).
 Among the records is the paleo-temperature reconstruction from Laguna Chepical (de Jong et al. 2016), which was described by de Jong et al. (2013).